 |Date Opened||9/17/2019 08:00:00 AM|

 This position is with Troop S in Sequoyah County, OK.

 All interagency hires will be reinstated and be required to serve a twelve month probationary period.

 All selected applicants shall be required to complete a successful background check and fingerprinting.

 Preference may be given to applicants who possess Council on Law Enforcement Education and Training Academy (CLEET) certification.

-Successful applicants must be willing to submit and successfully complete fingerprinting, a background investigation, polygraph examination, and medical evaluation as determined by the agency.
+All selected applicants shall be required to successfully complete a background investigation, polygraph examination, and medical evaluation, as determined by the agency, and prior to appointment.

 Positions in this job family are involved in the enforcement of state laws and administrative rules and federal regulations concerning intrastate and interstate motor carrier operations, motor vehicle operations, motor vehicle registration, driver licenses, and the transportation of property and hazardous materials.
 This includes stopping and inspecting any driver or commercial motor vehicle for violations; declaring and marking drivers and commercial motor vehicles Out-of-Service; weighing vehicles for size and weight violations; checking permits, registration and decals; impounding vehicles; inspecting motor carriers; issuing warnings, citations, and arresting state law violators; checking and enforcing state laws and administrative rules and federal regulations; and other appropriate actions against violators.
 Duties are accomplished while stationed at and around a port of entry or weigh station.

 The Port of Entry Officer job family consists of four (4) levels that are distinguished by the complexity of assignments, the level of expertise required to perform the duties assigned, and the responsibility assigned for providing leadership to others.